markhepburn/markhepburn.github.com/_posts/2014-04-21-north-america-2013-pacific-north-west.md

 The next morning my good mood from the night before had deserted me and so, it was feeling like, had my persistent good luck on this trip.
-Slightly underwhelmed by the hostel breakfast I went out, straight into a thick damp fog making it apparently I didn't have enough warm clothes on, and immediately jarred my knee stepping down off the curb, with my opposite hip already complaining about lugging my backpack around yesterday.
+Slightly underwhelmed by the hostel breakfast I went out, straight into a thick damp fog making it apparent I didn't have enough warm clothes on, and I immediately jarred my knee stepping down off the curb, with my opposite hip already complaining about lugging my backpack around yesterday.
 Feeling slightly sorry for myself I figured any coffee would help, and ducked into the first half-way decent looking cafe I came across.
 The vile espresso I forced down had me cursing that decision too, and I was all but ready to either go back to bed or pass through Seattle entirely.

 Like a true soldier though I pushed on, and after exploring the [Pike Place Markets](http://www.pikeplacemarket.org/) for a while I